-Midway into the song, they transitioned into a crowd favorite, Ballad of Mr. Steak.
-If you’re not aware, it’s a song about love, loss, and a delicious dancing steak.
-It’s as wonderful as it sounds.
+Midway into the song, they transitioned into crowd favorite, Ballad of Mr. Steak.

 The crowd exploded with activity as Kishi Bashi knelt down to give everyone in the front row high-fives.
-I had to decide between putting my hand out excitedly like a fanboy, or to continue taking photos.
+I had to decide between putting my hand out excitedly for a high-five, or to continue taking photos.
 I did both.

 Kishi Bashi finished with an intimate acoustic set in the middle of the crowd.
 I set my camera to silent so as not to interrupt anyone, but still took very few photos, as I didn’t want to get in the way of any other fans, plus, I couldn’t help but pause a moment and enjoy the music.

-I have honestly never felt more joy, awe, and excitement in a live show than I’ve felt during a Kishi Bashi show.
-All of the performers have so much energy.
+There’s something special about a Kishi Bashi show.
+The performers have so much energy.
 They seem like they’re actually having fun and enjoying what they’re doing on the stage.
 They’re experimental, creating beautiful music, and more importantly, giving those in the audience an experience that they will never, ever be able to match without actually being there.

 Check out an official stream of Kishi Bashi’s newest Album Sonderlust here: